10 Strategies to Help You Decide if Mental Health Medication Is Right for You

 Rainbow peeking out among clouds postpartum anxiety support

-2. Address safety concerns when considering medication.
+2. Address health & safety concerns when considering medication.

 Many parents are worried about how medications might affect their baby.
 This is a completely valid concern if you are pregnant or bodyfeeding.
 There are certain medications that are not considered safe for babies and it’s important to be able to make an informed choice here.